Kreyu/data-table-bundle/docs/src/docs/components/actions.md

 ## Action variants

-Themes can now define variants for actions.
+Actions can define theme-specific variants to change how they are rendered.

 For example, if you have a `delete` action, you may call it being **destructive**: